 You are only eligible if you are a not-for-profit individual, group or organisation.
 All funded activity must be not-for-profit.

 There is a limit of $5,000 (excluding GST) for new building projects, capital works or capital equipment.

 Yes, but the project must be carried out in the City of Charles Sturt and provide majority benefit to our community.
-You may be asked for additional evidence to support your application, such as the number of local participants expected or examples of how your activity will support the Charles Sturt community.
+You may be asked for additional evidence to support your application, such as the number of local participants anticipated or examples of how your activity will support the Charles Sturt community.

 Schools are not eligible for capital works funding or activities that are part of the school curriculum.
 Outside of these areas, schools can apply for funding.
 Ensure your project meets our eligibility criteria.

 Other Government organisations or departments are not eligible.

 A project can only receive funding for three years in any 4-year period, as the DWA program aims to create sustainable initiatives instead of building financial dependency.
 It's not a recurring funding source.